pelmenstar1/RangeCalendar/README.md

 ```

 The library provides default gesture detector that detects these gestures:
-- single tap to select a cell
+- single tap to select a cell (`RangeCalendarDefaultGestureTypes.singleTapCell`)
-- double tap to select a week
+- double tap to select a week (`RangeCalendarDefaultGestureTypes.doubleTapWeek`)
+- long press to start selecting custom range and then move **one** pointer to specify the range (`RangeCalendarDefaultGestureTypes.longPressRange`)
-- long press to start selecting custom range
+- long press to start selecting custom range and then move **two** pointers to specify the range (`RangeCalendarDefaultGestureTypes.longPressTwoPointersRange`)
-- horizontal pinch to select week
+- horizontal pinch to select week (`RangeCalendarDefaultGestureTypes.horizontalPinchWeek`)
-- diagonal pinch to select month
+- diagonal pinch to select month (`RangeCalendarDefaultGestureTypes.diagonalPinchMonth`)

 The configuration of gesture detector can be changed when the detector is default:
 ```kotlin